crollinson/ED_PalEON/README.md

 Github (https://github.com/EDmodel/ED2/issues).
 This is also a great place to look first if you encounter issues to see if its a known issue with known solutions.

+##### NOTE: there are additional files you'll need to get from the Dietze Lab to run ED.
+I will eventually put these on iPlant, but for now email me and I'll send them to you.
+They're relatively small files.

 ## 0. Format drivers, etc. (R)